 By budgeting accordingly, you can ensure that the right resources are allocated to these vital activities, aligning them with the sales and growth objectives outlined in your business plan.

-Whether you are at the beginning stages of your edible seaweeds farm or expanding its horizons, having a clear plan for recruitment and capital expenditures (investment in equipment and real estate) is vital to ensure your business's success.
+Whether you are at the beginning stages of your edible seaweed farm or expanding its horizons, having a clear plan for recruitment and capital expenditures (investment in equipment and real estate) is vital to ensure your business's success.

 To achieve this, both the recruitment and investment plans must align coherently with the projected timing and level of growth in your forecast.
 It is essential to secure appropriate funding for these plans.